 - Mitigate the severity or frequency of these microbiome-induced symptoms or conditions by paring them with a unique and complementary probiotic strain.

-If break-throughs like these were to become a reality over the course of the next 5-10 years (realities that are definitely within the current realm of possibility), they would have the potential to fundamentally alter the way that we use, manufacturer, and consume probiotic supplements.
+If breakthroughs like these were to become a reality over the course of the next 5-10 years (realities that are definitely within the current realm of possibility), they would have the potential to fundamentally alter the way that we use, manufacturer, and consume probiotic supplements.

-Links Between Gut Microbiome and Cognitive Health
+Links between Gut Microbiome and Cognitive Health

-Are you familiar with the “gut-brain axis”?
-How about the “gut-brain connection” or the “gut-brain link”?
+Are you familiar with the "gut-brain axis"?
+How about the "gut-brain connection" or the "gut-brain link"?
 Acknowledging that all three terms are different ways of saying the same things, the link between the gut and the brain has been recognized by scientists for decades.
 In recent years, researchers have found evidence that changes to the microbiome may have a major impact on the biochemical neural highway linking our brain and our gut.
-In particular, there’s a growing body of evidence suggesting a link between emotional and mental health issues (like depression and anxiety) and a healthy gut microbiome profile.3-4
+In particular, there's a growing body of evidence suggesting a link between emotional and mental health issues (like depression and anxiety) and a healthy gut microbiome profile.

 Why should the nutraceutical industry pay attention to the gut microbiome and microbiome research?

-It’s impossible to know what tomorrow may bring – but in this industry, tomorrow’s success is always linked to what happens today.
-As researchers continue to research the links between the gut microbiome and human health, there’s no denying the the potential long-term implications for the dietary supplement industry are massive.
+It's impossible to know what tomorrow may bring – but in this industry, tomorrow's success is always linked to what happens today.
+As researchers continue to research the links between the gut microbiome and human health, there's no denying that the potential long-term implications for the dietary supplement industry are massive.